xvferdy/fem-loopstudios-landing-page/README.md

 ```

 ### Difficult Things 😵‍💫
+Things were difficult for me and I finally gave up
 - [ ] Layouting
 	- [ ] Hero image
 	- [ ] Transparent `nav`
 	- [ ] Wacky `flex`
-- [ ] Try to adding some animation
+- [ ] Try to add some animation
 - [ ] HTML accessibility
 - [ ] CSS code for `@media` all over the place